tu-dortmund-ls12-rt/end-to-end_inter/README.md

+# Compositional End-To-End Timing Analysis

 The repository is used to reproduce the evaluation from

+*Compositional Timing Analysis of Asynchronized Distributed Cause-effect Chains*

+published at IEEE TECS 2023.
+This is a Journal Version of the paper:
-*Journal Version of: Timing analysis of asynchronized distributed cause-effect chains*
+*Timing analysis of asynchronized distributed cause-effect chains* presented at RTAS 2021.

-for IEEE TC 2022.

-The output generated for the evaluation can be found here: TBD

-TO BE UPDATED:

-# End-To-End Timing Analysis

-The repository is used to reproduce the evaluation from

-*Timing Analysis of Asynchronized Distributed Cause-Effect Chains*

-for RTAS 2021.
+Specifically, in this version, the plots of the dissertation of Mario Günzel are generation.

 This document is organized as follows: